alchemy-swift/alchemy/README.md

 You'll be guided through picking a new project template, either `Backend` or `Fullstack`.

+Check out the [deployment guide](Docs/9_Deploying.md) for deploying to Linux or Docker.

 ## Swift Package Manager

 You can also add Alchemy to your project manually with the [Swift Package Manager](https://github.com/apple/swift-package-manager).
 Until `1.0.0` is released, minor version changes might be breaking, so you may want to use `upToNextMinor`.